maroontress/StyleChecker/doc/rules/TypeClassParameter.md

 ## Code fix

-The code fix provides the option of replacing the parameter with a type parameter, and inserting a local variable declaration to the top of the method or local function.
+The code fix provides the option of replacing the parameter with a type parameter and inserting a local variable declaration to the top of the method or the local function.
 The variable name of the inserted declaration is the same as the name of the removed parameter.

 ## Example